 - Complications include the spread of infection to soft tissues of the chest wall, pleural effusion, mediastinal invasion and rib destruction.
-Mediastinal disease can progress into the heart to cause pericarditis, and less often myocarditis and endocarditis occur less often.
+Mediastinal disease can progress into the heart to cause pericarditis, and less often myocarditis and endocarditis.

 - Accounts for about 20% of cases.

-- Acute appendicitis, especially with perforation, account for most cases and may present with a mass in the right iliac fossa.
+- Acute appendicitis, especially with perforation, accounts for most cases and may present with a mass in the right iliac fossa.

 - Other predisposing factors include gastrointestinal perforation, previous surgery, neoplasia and foreign bodies in the gastrointestinal tract or genitourinary tract.